 In the interest of public safety, we have made changes to the way we deliver services in accordance with advice from the Department of Health.
 Council has enacted its Pandemic Plan to ensure we maintain an appropriate level of service to the community.

-    To reduce the number of face-to-face interactions, we encourage you to interact with Council the following ways:
+If you are unwell we encourage you to interact with Council the following ways:

 - Unwell adults or children are not permitted to use the playground equipment

 - Unwell children should not play with other children

 - Wash your hands before and after using equipment

 - Children’s hands should be cleaned thoroughly before and after using the equipment.